Quest for Natural Pain Relief for Dogs

 Chia seeds offer an excellent source of B vitamins and they are loaded with important Omega-3, 6 and 9 fatty acids and antioxidants.
 A powerful combination when you add it to the plethora of other healing properties of turmeric.

 - ½ cup of organic turmeric root powder

 - 1 cup of water (may need more)

 - 1 ½ teaspoons freshly ground black pepper

 - ¼ cup organic cold-pressed virgin coconut oil (you can also use olive oil)

 While soaking the chia seeds in a little bit of water, combine the water and turmeric in a small pot and heat over low/medium heat until it turns into a thick paste.
 Add the pepper and coconut oil, mix, and remove from heat.

 Once it cools down a bit, add the chia seeds and mix.
-Pour into a container and use over the next two weeks.
-If frozen, golden paste will last much longer.
+Pour into a container and use it over the next two weeks.
+If frozen, the golden paste will last much longer.